tztz/gocut/README.md

 A simple swipe from development to rollout with Golang.

+## Install required build tooling

+Some build tasks, such as source code linting, require additional tools to be installed first:

+    scripts/install_tools.sh

 ## Build, test, run

 ### Build and run for local use